Lorenzo-Pigato/IS24-LB10/README.md

 ## Running the application

-The [precompiled jar]() can be used to run the application. <br />
-To independently create a client application jar, execute the following command in the project root:
+To independently create an application jar, execute the following command in the project root:

 ```
-mvn clean install assembly:single
+mvn clean package
 ```

 The compiled jar will be found in ```target/``` under the name ```Codex-1.0.jar```. <br />